kubedb/cli/docs/guides/elasticsearch/custom-config/overview.md

 ## Overview

 Elasticsearch is configured using `elasticsearch.yml` file.
-In KubeDB this file is located in `/elasticsearch/config` directory of elasticsearch pods.
+In KubeDB, this file is located in `/elasticsearch/config` directory of elasticsearch pods.
 To know more about configuring the Elasticsearch cluster see [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/settings.html).

 KubeDB allows users to provide 4 different configuration files.
 These are,